mytusshar/auth-module/README.md

     `$ node server.js`

-## We have provided sample client application which demonstrates how to use I-Auth Module in your application.
+## We have provided sample client application which demonstrates how to use IAM-Auth Module in your application.

 ### Runnig Client application using Tomcat server [ OPTIONAL ]